Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Applications

 \subsection{Covariance Operator Estimation}

-We consider the problem of covariance operator estimation using dependent samples with heavy tails.
-Suppose there exists a CBS $(X_\ell)_{\ell \in \N}$ and a sequence of $\mathbb{H}$-valued random variables $(Y_\ell)_{\ell \in \Z}$, which is a strongly stationary process that follows
+We consider the problem of covariance operator estimation using dependent samples with heavy tails {\rc under the setting and assumptions of Proposition \ref{prop:assumptions}}.
+Let $(X_\ell)_{\ell \in \mathbb{N}}$ be a CBS in $\mathbb{H}$ and consider the strongly stationary process $(Y_\ell)_{\ell \in \mathbb{Z}}$, given by